Finding Moments in Video Collections Using Natural Language

-Our task is challenging as we need to efficiently and accurately find both the video and the exact moment in the video that aligns with a natural language query.
+Consider the natural language query shown in Figure~\ref{fig:problem_statement}.
+Recent work has introduced the task of natural language moment retrieval in videos~\cite{gao2017tall,hendricks2017localizing}, where the goal is to return a relevant moment in a single untrimmed and unsegmented video corresponding to a given natural language query.
+While current methods retrieve moments from a single video, users often have large stores of untrimmed, unsegmented videos that they want to query.
+For example, video content creators (\eg, professional editors) often sift through databases of raw video footage to produce a final edit.
+Yet, manually annotating video content is tedious and time consuming (\eg, see this tutorial~\footnote{\url{https://nofilmschool.com/premiere-pro-tagging-workflow}}).
+Another application is searching through surveillance or archival footage (\eg, news footage), where often the videos are long, untrimmed, and unsegmented. \\ In this paper, we propose the task of temporally localizing relevant moments in a large {\em corpus} of videos given a natural language query, which could enable applications in video search and retrieval, such as video editing and surveillance. \\ Our task is challenging as we need to efficiently and accurately find both the video and exact moment in the video that aligns with a natural language query.
 While one could attempt to scale prior approaches for localizing a relevant moment in a single, untrimmed video given a natural language query~\cite{Chen18,gao2017tall,hendricks2017localizing,hendricks2018emnlp,liu2018tmn,Liu2018AttentiveMR} to a large video corpus, such an attempt would face two difficulties.